Aims and scope

 certify in lieu of copyright transfer.
 Authors are responsible for

-previously published material included in their article.
+material included in their article.
+These permissions must be provided

 [instructions menu]